keboola/developers-docs/extend/docker/tutorial/howto.md

 [Mac OS X](https://docs.docker.com/mac/), and other [Tutorials](TODO: REPLACE https://docs.docker.com/mac/) are not being replaced here.
 Before you start, make sure you have [Docker installed](/extend/docker/tutorial/setup/).

+The code discussed below is available in our [sample repository](https://github.com/keboola/docs-docker-example-image).

 ## Creating Your Own Image
 To create your own image, create a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
-Dockerfile is a set of shell instructions leading to configured OS environment.
+Dockerfile is a set of shell instructions leading to a configured OS environment.
 You can think of it as a bash shell script with some specifics.
 Each Dockerfile should be placed in its own folder because the folder becomes *Build Context* of the Docker image.
 Build context contains files which can be injected into the Image.
 There is no other way to inject arbitrary files into the image other than through the build